coburnw/hp5334-ivi/README.md

 ## HP5334A/B Universal Counter driver for Python-IVI

-A functional but very rough first draft
+A rough but functional driver for the HP5334B Universal Counter

 ### Requirements
   * developed using Python 2.7.9